dsjoh/dsjoh/README.md

 <p>
 -  Participating as a research member in the AIaaS (AI as a Service) Lab (2023~2024) </br>
 -  Graduated from the Department of Data Science, School of Information Convergence, Kwangwoon University (2025) </br>
--  Currently pursuing a Master's degree in the Department of ~ at ~ University </br>
 </p>

 -----------------------------------------------------